spotify/SpotifyLogin/README.md

 github "spotify/SpotifyLogin"
 ```

+### Setting up with Swift Package Manager (Xcode 11+)
+Open your project, select `File > Swift Packages > Add Package Depedency` and copy the [repository URL](https://github.com/spotify/SpotifyLogin) into the search bar.

+A more detailed guide can be found here: [Adding Package Dependencies to Your App](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app)

 ## Code of conduct
 This project adheres to the [Open Code of Conduct][code-of-conduct].
 By contributing, you are expected to honor this code.